 Weekly:

-- Check core metrics in PageSpeed Insights
+- Check your core metrics in PageSpeed Insights.

 Monthly:

-- Full site speed audit
+- Perform a site speed audit.

-- Compare metrics to the previous month
+- Check to see how the metrics compare to the previous month.

-- Review and remove unused plugins/scripts
+- Review and remove unused plugins or scripts.

 Quarterly:

-- Test on new devices and browsers
+- Test on a variety of new devices and browsers.

 Final Thoughts: Performance Is UX